threeport/user-docs/docs/managed-threeport.md

 # Managed Threeport

-Threeport itself is a complex distributed software system that is trivial to deploy for testing and development, but non-trivial to manage, upgrade, maintain and troubleshoot when problems arise.
+Threeport itself is a complex distributed software system that is trivial to use and deploy for testing or development, but non-trivial to manage, upgrade, maintain and troubleshoot when problems arise.

 ## Commercial Service Offerings